 - supporting renovations to enable better physical distancing

-Get the facts about vaccines for youth ages 12 to 17.
+Get the facts about vaccines for children and youth.

 There are mental health services for children and youth who are feeling anxious or are experiencing other mental health or addiction challenges.
 Many services are available online or by phone.

 Contact your child’s principal to learn about mental health supports and services at your child’s school.